JNRowe/jnrowe-misc/doc/index.rst

 awesome_ plugins, various tools to make working with git_ more fun and various other tools I can't live without.

-If you find any problems with the ``ebuild``s in this overlay either file an issue_ or drop me an email_.
+If you find any problems with an ``ebuild`` in this overlay either file an issue_ or drop me an email_.

 This documentation reflects the overlay state as of |today|.